 After a months-long travelling drought, I found myself nearly as excited for our weekend in Copenhagen, Denmark as I have been before embarking on much longer journeys.
-It was a city that I had always been keen to visit but had never been able to justify as part of a longer European trip due to budget constraints (Denmark is expensive!).
+It was a city that I had always been keen to visit but had never been able to justify as part of a longer European trip due to budget constraints (Copenhagen is expensive!).
 However, due to the laughably inexpensive flight deals one can get out of London (thanks, Ryanair!), we were finally able to visit Copenhagen and not break the bank.
 And while I looked forward to strolling past the colourful buildings along the harbour and enjoying the clean and bicycle ridden streets, nothing intrigued me more about Copenhagen than exploring the autonomous city-within-a-city called Freetown Christiania.

 It’s likely you’ve heard of Christiania before and it is an especially popular destination to visit within Copenhagen among the younger generation of tourists, quite for the same reason they would flock to Amsterdam.
 Christiania has been notorious in their tolerance and open use of cannabis, something that is illegal in Denmark.
 However, this isn’t the reason that I wanted to explore this unique enclave of the Danish capital.

 Both Michael and I tend to be drawn to the alternative areas of big cities and those with thriving countercultures tend to rank high on our favourite places to visit.
 Berlin is an example of this — the capital of Germany seems to push against everything that is stereotypically thought of as German.
 And it’s likely for the same reasons that we fell in love with cities like Belgrade and Sofia.
 Hell, we live in East London, where creative-types and counterculture flourish.
 But Christiania intrigued me even further because within the clean, orderly, and efficient city that is Copenhagen lay a place that was anything but — and I had to check it out.